IBM-Cloud/ansible-collection-ibm/docs/ibm_cis_range_app.rst

     Configure if and how TLS connections are terminated at the edge.

-  protocol (True, str, None)
+  dns (True, str, None)
-    (Required for new resource) Defines the protocol and port for this application
+    (Required for new resource) Name of the DNS record for this application

-  origin_port (False, int, None)
-    Port at the origin that listens to traffic

-  traffic_type (False, str, direct)
-    Configure how traffic is handled at the edge.

-  origin_direct (False, list, None)
-    IP address and port of the origin for this Range application.

   ip_firewall (False, bool, None)